National team appearances in the World Baseball Classic

 The countries which have participated in the WBC and their highest standing in the tournament.

-This article lists the performances of each of the 23 national teams which have made at least one appearance in the World Baseball Classic.
-The 2006 and 2009 tournaments, each had the same 16–team field, chosen by invitation.
-Beginning with the 2013 tournament, the four last-place teams from the previous tournament's first round each contested a qualifying round against three additional teams.
-The outcome of this process has been that 14 of the original 16 teams have continued to appear in every tournament.
-In 2013, Canada and Chinese Taipei re-qualified while Panama and South Africa were respectively replaced by Brazil and Spain.
+This article lists the performances of each of the 23 national teams which have made at least one appearance in the World Baseball Classic (WBC).
+The 2006 and 2009 tournaments each had the same 16-team field, chosen by invitation.
+Beginning with the 2013 tournament, the four last-place teams from the previous tournament's first round each must participate in a qualifying round for the following tournament.
+The outcome of this process has been that 13 of the original 16 teams have continued to appear in every tournament.
+In 2013, Canada and Chinese Taipei re-qualified, while Panama and South Africa were respectively replaced by Brazil and Spain.
 In 2017, Australia and Mexico re-qualified while Brazil and Spain were respectively replaced by Colombia and Israel.
+In 2023, the tournament expanded to 20 teams, so the 16 teams from the previous tournament returned, with 4 additional teams entering through the qualifying round.
+The Czech Republic, Great Britain, and Nicaragua made their first appearance in the World Baseball Classic that year, while Panama returned after having missed out on the previous two tournaments.
+In 2026, China failed to qualify for the first time, with Brazil returning to the tournament in their place.

-The three teams to have won the tournament are Japan (2006, 2009, 2023), the Dominican Republic (2013), and the United States (2017).
+The four teams to have won the tournament are Japan (2006, 2009, 2023), the Dominican Republic (2013), the United States (2017) and Venezuela (2026).
 Other teams to have reached the championship game are Cuba (2006), South Korea (2009), and Puerto Rico (2013, 2017).
-Other teams to have reached the semifinals are Venezuela (2009), the Netherlands (2013, 2017), and Mexico (2023).
-Other teams to have reached the quarterfinals (previously the second round) are Chinese Taipei (2013), Italy (2013, 2023), Israel (2017), and Australia (2023).
-Japan is the current World Baseball Classic champion, defeating the United States at the 2023 World Baseball Classic Final.
+Other teams to have reached the semifinals are the Netherlands (2013, 2017), Mexico (2023), and Italy (2026).
+Other teams to have reached the quarterfinals (previously the second round) are Chinese Taipei (2013), Israel (2017), Australia (2023), and Canada (2026).
+Venezuela is the current champion, defeating the United States at the 2026 WBC Final.